M66B/FairEmail/FAQ.md

 However, it is possible to install the GitHub version over the Play store version, and the Play store app will do the same, when auto-updating isn't disabled for the app in the app description.

+The version in the [Play Store test program](https://play.google.com/apps/testing/eu.faircode.email) is more often updated, but not all GitHub releases will be released as Play Store test version.

 <br />

 <a name="faq174"></a>